mcc-/balestraTK/README.md

-BalestraTK
+BalestraTK: Balestra ToolKit
 ==========

-Balestra ToolKit

 Parser for drug-target interaction related databases.
 There are two main uses of BalestraTK:
-1) to parse DrugBank
+1. To parse DrugBank
-2) to parse STITCH-UniProt-PubChem data
+2. To parse STITCH-UniProt-PubChem data

 If the user prefers a small but more richly annotated set of interactions, drugs and targets then DrugBank should be preferred.
 If the user prefers a